On This Day in History

 2021

 Joe Biden is inaugurated as the 46th President of the United States of America.
-At 78, he becomes the oldest person ever inaugurated.
-Kamala Harris becomes the first female Vice President of the United States.
+At the time of his inauguration, he became the oldest person ever inaugurated.
+Kamala Harris became the first female Vice President of the United States.

 2018